umbraco/UmbracoDocs/14/umbraco-cms/reference/umbraco-flavored-markdown.md

 If you are not familiar with Markdown, you can read more about its philosophy and syntax on the [Daring Fireball website](https://daringfireball.net/projects/markdown/syntax).
 {% endhint %}

-By using Markdown for labels means that as well as offering basic text formatting, it natively supports the use of HTML.
-This means that web components can be used to handle more complex label templating scenarios.
+Using Markdown for labels provides basic text formatting.
+It natively supports the use of HTML, enabling web components for complex label templating scenarios.

 UFM is built on top of [GitHub Flavored Markdown](https://github.github.com/gfm/) and [CommonMark](https://spec.commonmark.org/) specifications.
 The implementation for Umbraco 14 has been developed as an extension to the [Marked library](https://marked.js.org/).